-One that seems obvious but is often neglected is changing your toothbrush after you’ve had a cold, flu, infection or sore throat.
-Germs can hide in the brush and lead to reinfection, and pose additional risk if your toothbrush is kept in close proximity to others.
+One that seems obvious but is often neglected is changing your toothbrush after you’ve had a cold, flu, infection or a sore throat.
+Germs can hide in the brush and lead to reinfection, and pose an additional risk if your toothbrush is kept in close proximity to others.

 5. Avoid Seasonal Affective Disorder (SAD)

 Around 6 in 10 people suffer from SAD when light diminishes in the winter months, according to the Academy of Family Physicians.
 To counter it, experts suggest you take supplements of vitamin D (which exposure to the sun usually provides), get plenty of

 exercises, and even consider ‘light therapy’.
 There are specialty bulbs available to mimic the light of the sun for those suffering in the darker months.